ForbesLindesay/atdatabases/docs/pg-guide-transactions.md

 The function you pass to `db.tx` is given a single parameter that represents the transaction.
 You can use that value exactly like you would use the connection pool, in fact I recommend giving it the same name.

 If you give them different names, and refer to the outer connection pool, instead of the transaction, your query will not run as part of the transaction.

+## Nested Transactions

+Transactions can also be nested.
+Nothing is actually committed until the top-most transaction ends, but nested transactions allow you to atomically attempt (and then optionally rollback) sequences of operations within a transaction.

 ## Isolation Levels